-Afghanistan: Taliban capture key cities of Jalalabad, Mazar-i-Sharif, inch closer to Kabul
+Afghanistan: Taliban enter outskirts of Kabul but say they have no plans to take capital by force

-The fall of Jalalabad gives the insurgents control of one of the main highways in the country that leads to Pakistan’s city of Peshawar.
+“...Negotiations are underway to ensure that the transition process is completed safely and securely, without compromising the lives, property and honour of anyone, and without compromising the lives of Kabulis,” the Taliban said in a statement.

-The Taliban have captured Afghanistan’s city of Jalalabad and Mazar-i-Sharif on Sunday, inching closer to the country’s Capital of Kabul, reported AFP on Sunday.
-The insurgents captured Jalalabad on Sunday without a fight.
+Meanwhile, acting Interior Minister of Afghanistan, Abdul Sattar Mirzakwal, said that Kabul will not be attacked by the Taliban.
+In a video statement, he said that “transition will happen peacefully”, TOLO News reported.

-“We woke up this morning to the Taliban white flags all over the city,” Jalalabad resident Ahmad Wali was quoted as saying by AFP.
-“They entered without fighting,”
+Earlier in the day, Taliban captured the cities of Jalalabad and Mazar-i-Sharif, AFP reported.
+The militants captured Jalalabad without a fight.
+“We woke up this morning to the Taliban white flags all over the city,” Jalalabad resident Ahmad Wali was quoted as saying by the news agency.

-The fall of Jalalabad gives the insurgents control of one of the main highways in the country that leads to Pakistan’s city of Peshawar, reported Reuters.
+The fall of Jalalabad gave Taliban the control of one of the main highways in the country that leads to Pakistan’s city of Peshawar, reported Reuters.

-An official told Reuters that the Taliban has agreed to allow government officials and security forces to safely leave the city.
+An official told Reuters that the Taliban had agreed to allow government officials and security forces to leave the city safely.
 The official added that the decision to surrender was taken to avoid “casualties and destruction”.

 In Mazar-i-Sharif too, the Taliban entered unopposed as security forces escaped, according to Reuters.
 Warlords Abdul Rashid Dostum and Atta Mohammad Noor, who had led a militia resistance in the city to support the government forces, fled to Uzbekistan.